-With 1750 students the building and equipment always need some minor repairs.
+With almost 2000 students the building and equipment always need some minor repairs.

 In order to get all classrooms in the same good state we need to repair furniture and fix other defects like broken doors, locks and replace glass in certain windows.

 Many of the classrooms at BPS have not been painted since they were renovated in 2009.

 Many are looking shabby, especially besides the new classrooms.
 We would like to paint and refurbish all the classrooms, inside and outside.
 We are looking for 30.000.000TSh (€14.500).

 We are looking for 39.000.000TSh (€18.000) to fit gutters to all our classrooms so we can rain harvest from all the buildings.
 This would ensure we always have water when the city water supply fails, as it often does.

 We would be able to guarantee our neighbouring secondary school water all year round and supply the local community.

 Baraa Primary School needs notice boards for all classrooms.